The Games That Defined Modern Football: Republic of Ireland 0-0 Egypt | Goal.com

 Cruyff laid the foundations, but the backpass law truly invented the sweeper-keeper.
 As Jonathan Wilson writes in The Outside: A History of the Goalkeeper, the rule change reintegrated the goalie as a footballer, an insider, rather than strip them of “privilege” as it was framed at the time: it was “a major step in the development of the goalkeeper, for his history is a classic story of an exile trying to find his way home.”

-Unification of the whole (including the goalie) is at the heart of tactics in 2020, where ultra-compression of space and technical universality has made football less individualistic than ever before.
+Unification of the whole (including the goalkeeper) is at the heart of tactics in 2020, where ultra-compression of space and technical universality has made football less individualistic than ever before.